-In fact, a medium-size plantain contains less than 1 g of fat, and it has no cholesterol.
+In fact, a medium-sized plantain contains less than 1 gram of fat, and it has no cholesterol.
 Because they are low-fat and high starch, they are a great snacking option for those trying to lose weight and stay healthy.

 Plantains are also very high in vitamin A (or vitamin A retinol, retinal, and four carotenoids, including beta carotene), which are needed for good eye health.
 Its high fiber content provides needed roughage, an essential part of the digestive process.

 They are also a good source of potassium.
 A medium to large one contains about 499 mg of potassium.
 This is an essential micro-nutrient in human nutrition that's needed to maintain the right amount of fluids and electrolytes in the body.
 It is also needed to keep the heart beating well, for muscle growth, for maintaining the nervous system, and for good brain function.

 Store-bought plantains are usually made commercially.
 Even though some do have the organic label on them or say that they're produced locally, the fact still remains that they are mass-produced.